cisagov/ScubaGear/baselines/exo.md

 <!--Policy: MS.EXO.9.1v1; Criticality: SHALL -->
 - _Rationale:_ Malicious attachments often take the form of click-to-run files.
-Sharing of high risk file types, when necessary, is better left to a means other than email; the dangers of allowing them to be sent over email outweigh any potential benefits.
-Filtering email attachment based on file types can prevent the spread of malware distributed via click-to-run email attachments.
+Sharing high risk file types, when necessary, is better left to a means other than email; the dangers of allowing them to be sent over email outweigh any potential benefits.
+Filtering email attachments based on file types can prevent spreading malware distributed via click-to-run email attachments.
 - _Last modified:_ June 2023

 #### MS.EXO.9.2v1
 The attachment filter SHOULD attempt to determine the true file type and assess the file extension.

 <!--Policy: MS.EXO.9.2v1; Criticality: SHOULD -->
-- _Rationale:_ Users have the ability to change a file extension at the end of a file name (e.g., notepad.exe to notepad.txt) to obscure the actual file type.
+- _Rationale:_ Users can change a file extension at the end of a file name (e.g., notepad.exe to notepad.txt) to obscure the actual file type.
-Performing checks to verify the file type and whether it matches the designated file extension can help detect instances where the file extension has been changed.
+Performing checks to verify the file type and whether it matches the designated file extension can help detect instances where the file extension was changed.
 - _Last modified:_ June 2023

 #### MS.EXO.9.3v1